bettersg/checkMate/documentation/dataSchema.md

         boolean isPollStarted
         boolean isAssessed "Should message be considered assessed and ready for reply" timestamp assessedTimestamp
+        timestamp assessmentExpiry "When assessment should expire, if any" boolean assessmentExpired
         boolean isSus "Is either scam or illicit" boolean isScam
         boolean isIllicit